 Also called Dongfang Meiren, is a heavily oxidized, non-roasted oolong tea with a high content of young buds.
 Originating in Hsinchu County, Taiwan.

-Our Bai Hao was produced by the Hsinchu Farmer Association and is a winner of the 2019 competition
+Our Bai Hao was produced by the Hsinchu Farmer Association.

 It is a tea produced from leaves bitten by the tea Jassid, an insect that feeds on the tea plant.
 Terpenes are released in the bitten leaves, which creates a honey-like taste.